nzlosh/err-stackstorm/README.md

 ```

 ### Is the StackStorm ChatOps pack installed and configured correctly?
-Err-stackstorm requires the ChatOps pack to be installed.
+err-stackstorm requires the ChatOps pack to be installed.
 To confirm it is installed, use the st2 cli.

 ```
 $ st2 pack list